-Record Books DUE October 3rd!
+Record Books DUE October 2nd!

 It's that time of the year!
 The 4-H Year ends and a new year begins on October 1st!
 What does this mean for YOU?
-The Project Record(s) book, Achievement Pin Applications, etc. are DUE to the Extension Office by 4:00 p.m. on October 3, since the 1st is on a Saturday.
+The Project Record(s) book, Achievement Pin Applications, etc. are DUE to the Extension Office by 5:00 p.m. on October 2, since the 1st is on a Sunday.
 Inside this newsletter is helpful information on how to fill out your Record Books.
 Our website, under 4-H record books, has other resources.
 If you need additional assistance, please ask us for help!

-September 9-18
+September 8-17

-We will transport pre-entered exhibits to the State Fair.

-Please bring your exhibits to the Extension Office before 12:00 noon on Friday, Sept.
-2. Please remove county fair ribbons/cards before bringing to the office.
-Exhibits must be wrapped and/or boxed to protect them.
+We will transport pre -entered exhibits to the State Fair.
+Please bring your exhibits to the Extension Office before 5:00 pm on Friday, protect them.
 We will attach entry cards and scoresheets.
 Transportation of large exhibits and animals will be the responsibility of 4-H families.
-Food and horticulture exhibits may be brought to the parking lot across from the Extension Office on Wednesday, Sept.
+Food and horticulture exhibits may be brought to the parking lot across from the Extension Office on Thursday, Sept.
 7 between 7:15-8:00 a.m.
-All exhibits will be judged on this day.
+All exhibits will be judged on this day at the State Fair.